DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tutorials/React/AI-Book-Recommender.md

 - Create a web app from scratch using Domo's React app template
 - Pull book data from a public web API (Open Library)
-- Get AI-generated text using Domo's AI Service Layer APIs
+- Get AI-generated text using Domo's AI Service Layer API

 All code and files used for this tutorial can be found at [this GitHub repository](https://github.com/DomoApps/book-recommender-tutorial).